Murder of Janet March: Trials

 Perry was a convicted felon even before his murder trial began.
 In April 2006 he was found guilty of embezzling $23,000 from his father-in-law's firm over the two years before Janet disappeared.
 Two months later he was convicted of the murder-conspiracy charges.

-Two months later, almost ten years after Janet's disappearance, Perry's trial began.
+Two months after that, almost ten years after Janet's disappearance, Perry's trial began.
 To avoid the effects of pretrial publicity in the Nashville area, jurors were selected from the Hamilton County pool in Chattanooga, and then taken to Nashville to be sequestered while they heard the case.
 Prosecutors presented a predominantly circumstantial case-in-chief against Perry, augmented by some forensic evidence and the incriminating statements Perry had made to Detective Postiglione, the Mexican lawyer, his jail neighbors and the Sakses.
 The manuscript of his novel was also entered into evidence.

 Moody, Goldshmid and Beard testified to what they saw at the March house the morning after.
 Carolyn Levine testified to the couple's mounting marital problems, her appointment with Janet to see a divorce lawyer that day and Perry's complaint that Janet had ruined his life.
 Janet's college roommate, who had introduced her to Perry and later moved to Nashville herself to practice medicine, told the jury that Perry had threatened her after she talked to the media, and that she never knew Janet to back her car into a parking space.

 The prosecution presented several witnesses to convince the jury that Perry had taken the Volvo to the apartment complex himself.
 A resident who worked for an airline testified that he had returned from work around 1 a.m. and seen a surprised Perry walking a mountain bike past him.
 The owner of a bicycle shop explained how a mountain bike could be transported in a sedan by using the quick release button to remove the front wheel, and said that a muddy stain on the floor of the Volvo in photographs taken of the car looked consistent with having been left by a bicycle tire.
 Finally the Volvo salesman who had sold the Marches the car said it was designed to hold a standard mountain bike with the front wheel removed.